Incarcerated firefighters

-Incarcerated firefighters are individuals who fight natural disasters and fires predominantly in the Western United States.
-Incarcerated firefights have been fighting fires since before World War II.
+Use of incarcerated firefighters

+California, Florida, Colorado, Montana, Wyoming, Oregon, and Washington are among the states that use incarcerated people to fight wildfires.
 In California, fire camps are run by California's Department of Corrections and Rehabilitation (CDCR), and the California Department of Forestry and Fire Protection (CAL FIRE).
 CDCR states that their goal is to support local, state, and federal agencies in responding to natural disasters.
+30-40% of all of California's firefighters are incarcerated.

-Fire Camp
+Fire camps

-Incarcerated firefighters get to stay at "fire camps" when they aren't actively fighting a big fire, and many describe fire camp as being much better than prison.
-One reason some volunteer, is the ability to remove oneself from behind prison walls.
-Inmates are allowed access to certain privileges in prison like TV's, video games and real weights.
-For example, things like hard copies of video games can be sent to fire camps which are pre-approved by correctional officers.
+Incarcerated firefighters stay at "fire camps" when they aren't actively fighting a big fire, and many describe fire camp as being much better than prison.
+One reason some volunteer is the ability to remove oneself from behind prison walls.
+Inmates are allowed access to certain privileges in fire camps like TV's, video games, and real weights.
+For example, items pre-approved by correctional officers such as hard copies of video games can be sent to fire camps.
 The food at fire camps are also described to be better than inside prisons.
 Camps lack the electrified fences and high levels of security found in prisons.
-Racial tensions within fire camps are better than they are in prisons.
+Racial tensions within fire camps are reported to be better than they are in prisons.

 Incarcerated firefighters clear a fire line at the Thomas Fire near Santa Barbara, California on Dec 11, 2017.

-Life on the Front Lines
+Life on the front lines

-Incarcerated firefights go where the bulldozers, and helicopter can't go.
+Incarcerated firefighters go where the bulldozers and helicopters can't go.
 This includes using techniques that prevent fires from spreading.
-They are typically assigned task that are more mundane and "dirty".
-During the 2025 California Fire, some worked 24 hours on the fire line, and then have 24 hours down/rest.
-During there 24 hours on the job, they sleep on the mountains.
+They are typically assigned tasks that are more mundane and "dirty".
+During the 2025 California Fire, some worked 24 hours on the fire line and then had 24 hours off/rest.
+During their 24 hours on the job, they sleep on the mountains.
 During the 2025 California Fire, some didn't have access to a shower for 4 – 7 days.
 Work off the front lines of an active wildfire can consist of manual labor for local, county, and state agencies such as maintaining parks, highways, public golf courses, and preventing floods.